 There are some things your parents, your pastor and your friends may not have told you about being married and staying married.
 There are some real truths about marriage, and the sooner you learn and embrace them, the happier your union will be.

 1. Marriage is hard.
 Of course, when you are staring into the beautiful eyes of your beloved, you are convinced that love will overcome any difficulty your might face in the future.
 The truth is, learning to live with another person, and then spending your life together is hard.
 It takes work.
 There will be times when one of you is angry, hurt, frustrated, or just plain fed up.
 In these times, do not lose heart.
 This too shall pass.
 There will be good times and bad times, because marriage is just like life itself.
 Everything is always changing.
-If you are committed to making your marriage work, then you will get through the hard times, to enjoy the good times that are waiting just around the corner.
+If you are committed to making your marriage work, then you will get through the hard times and enjoy the good times.

 2. Marriage takes sacrifice.
 You give up your right to be selfish when you say "I Do."
 No, this is not a popular idea, but for a marriage to be successful, it is necessary for both of you to sacrifice.
 Put the other person first.
 Put their needs ahead of your own.
 Stop thinking only of yourself, and consider your partners feelings, hopes and dreams.
 Each of you should strive daily to make the other person's life just a little bit better, or a little bit easier, in whatever way you can.
 It is not always about making huge, life-changing sacrifices.
 Sometimes, the small things are just as important.
 The small sacrifices you make daily add up to create a beautiful life, together.

 3. Everything always changes.
 For good or bad, better or worse, things always change.
 Nothing stays the same forever.
 You are changing every day.
 Your partner is changing every day.
 The world around you is changing every day.
 Change is inevitable.
 Suffering comes about when we refuse to accept change, or when we try to control things outside of our control.
 Relinquish your desire to control things.
-Give up on the notion that everything will always be the same.
-Relax.
-Breathe.
-Allow the current of life to flow through your marriage and carry you along.
-Things will change, whether you like it or not.
 The key is to accept that change will occur, and then allow yourself to move comfortable into the flow.